sayheylaura/my-pokemon-list/README.md

-# Mid-term evaluation exercise for the second sprint in Adalab
+# Mid-term evaluation exercise for the third sprint in Adalab

 This is a mid-term evaluation exercise for the third sprint in [Adalab](https://adalab.es/).
 The main goal of this exercise was to self-assess my knowledge and skills in basic React after one week learning to use this framework.
 I received my teacher's feedback on my work and had the chance to improve the exercise.